 He had taken out eight life insurance policies worth $195,000 before his death.
-He was worth far less than was thought.
+His insurance premiums would have cost him about $20,000 per year, and he was worth only about $40,000 or $50,000.
 And why else would his shirt be unbuttoned?

-The murder of George Colvocoresses was never solved, though a Danish sailor claimed on his deathbed he had murdered the captain in an attempted robbery gone bad.
+The murder of George Colvocoresses was never solved.
+A Danish sailor did claim on his deathbed he had murdered the captain in an attempted robbery gone bad.

 The insurance companies eventually paid out 50 cents on the dollar.

-His son and great-grandson graduated from Norwich and followed distinguished military careers; his great-grandson was a pioneer in satellite mapping.
-His great-great granddaughter also graduated from Norwich in 2005 and was commissioned a second lieutenant in the U.S. Army.
+His son and great-grandson graduated from Norwich and followed distinguished military careers.
+Colvocoresses’ great-grandson pioneered satellite mapping techniques.
+His great-great granddaughter also graduated from Norwich in 2005 and received a commission as a second lieutenant in the U.S. Army.